codykirkpatrick/schedule-display/README.md

   GY 2036
   ```

+## Example output file

+See SP24WORK.OUT for the full file.
+This version includes page break characters (ASCII code 12) for ready printing.

-## Output
+## Output details

-Usually to the screen, but can of course be directed to a file.
+The printed version is usually about 10 pages for us, so it's best directed to a file and not displayed on screen.
 Prints these sections, in order:

 - Individual faculty schedules